PhilPlantMan/shimadzu-rearray-generator/README.md

 # PIXL Rearray Generator for the Shimadzu MALDI-TOF microbial ID workflow

-This program generates a PIXL rearray file for a Shimadzu MALDI-TOF microbial ID workflow.\n
+This program generates a PIXL rearray file for a Shimadzu MALDI-TOF microbial ID workflow.

 Users are presented with a GUI which allows them to select a Colony Detection folder produced by PIXL and select workflow options such as starting position on the target, matrix locaition on a multiwell plate and whether they would also wish to pin to a seperate multiwell plate for downtram culturing or other uses.

+The application exports a rearray file to the users chosen directory for use with PIXL.

 ## For Developers